What are the requirements to purchase a permit?

-Parking Services has the authority to tow or boot a vehicle if violation tickets total four (4) or more or unpaid deck vouchers total seven (7) or more.
+Parking Services has the authority to tow or boot a vehicle if citations total four (4) or more or the combination of unpaid deck vouchers and citations total seven (7) or more.
 All parking privileges will be revoked and your vehicle will remain on the Tow List until the account is cleared.

 What if I need to park near a building or residence hall just to unload something?

 For short-term loading/unloading, call 704-687-0161 (PaTS Call Center) for permission and to provide vehicle information and location.
 You will then be given 15 minutes and will be asked to have a licensed driver attend your vehicle.

 I wasn't driving my car at the time of the citation.
 Why am I receiving the bill for it?